Comparisons12 min read

 Which CRM is easier to migrate to from a spreadsheet?

-Pipedrive, and it's not particularly close.
+Pipedrive, and it's not even close.
 Both tools support CSV imports, but Pipedrive's simpler data model and onboarding flow make the transition from spreadsheets noticeably smoother.
 Most small teams are functional within a day or two of migrating — which, if you've ever been through a painful CRM migration, is kind of remarkable.

 Is Zoho CRM's free plan actually worth using?